Pasta allo scarpariello

 Tips

-You may choose to use a different type of pasta, preferably a long or fresh variety, such as scialatielli, that will hold the sauce well, or to use tomato steaks or yellow tomatoes.
+You may choose to use a different type of pasta, preferably a long or fresh variety, such as scialatielli, which will hold the sauce well.
+Alternatively, you can use tomato fillets or yellow tomatoes.

-It’s best to stir well and continuously as you add the grated cheeses, alternating them with the cooking water from the pasta to keep the cheese from congealing.
+It’s best to stir well and continuously as you add the grated cheeses, alternating them with the pasta cooking water to keep the cheese from congealing.